- May 19, 2011

 Assemble a list of each type of product or service you provide.
 Survey your customers to ask what products and services you provide.
 Then, present your business offerings from the customer’s point of view by explaining which needs or frustrations your products or services address.

 After talking with as few as 5 current customers, I bet you’ll identify some unmet needs or frustrations.
 Educate those same loyal customers about how your services can help them, and I would be surprised if your survey didn’t convert into a sale.
-I have tried this on my own client base and I was surprised how few of my clients know they can turn to The Business Therapist® for small business financial help or wealth management.
+I have tried this on my own client base and I was surprised how few of my accounting clients knew they can turn to The Business Therapist® for small business financial help or wealth management.

 What do you think might happen?
 You could learn something new about their customer’s needs and frustrations?
 You won’t know for sure unless you start the conversation yourself with your customers.

 Lift the sales-limiting beliefs from your business mindset and open up to potential sales to these customers.
 Let me know how it goes.